Quick Highlights:

 - Effective Communication: Sharing ideas and beliefs clearly and persuasively in both spoken and written form.

-- Empathy: Understanding and sharing the feelings of others, crucial for counseling and pastoral care.
+- Empathy: Understanding and sharing the feelings of others is crucial for counseling and pastoral care.

 - Organizational Skills: Planning and executing events, services, and educational programs.